 Building Cladding Explained

-When in the midst of a building project, it is vital to consider all aspects of the development process to ensure the best outcome at the best price.
+When in the midst of a building project, it is vital to consider all aspects of the development process (find our readiness check lists here) to ensure the best outcome at the best price.
 A crucial contributing feature is the careful consideration and extensive planning of all materials used in the building of the final structure.

-This is a vital step in the process of developing and constructing a building of any purpose, as it determines the physical make-up of that building.
+This is a vital step in the process of development and construction of a building of any purpose, as it determines the physical make-up of that building.

 A very much current and pertinent example of the importance that should be placed on such consideration of building materials is that of building cladding.
 The potential and very real dangers of potential faults in this building material were clear during the 2017 fire of Grenfell Tower in West London.

 Cladding is often referred to as the ‘skin’ of the building; it is the external layer of a structure applied typically around chimneys, doors, windows and roofs and it has various uses.